 Version-controlling site configuration within the codebase is a best practice.
 Since WordPress site configuration is stored in the database alongside content, developer workflows must account for migrating configuration from development and testing environments into production without affecting the content.

 The WP-CFM plugin provides an elegant mechanism for enabling developers to practice configuration management in code.
-The plugin exports WordPress site configuration from the mysql database's
+The plugin exports WordPress site configuration from the SQL database's

 wp_options table to a